MycroftAI/documentation/docs/using-mycroft-ai/customizations/tts-engine.md

 ### Account Setup
 Create an account at [IBM.com/cloud](https://www.ibm.com/cloud/watson-text-to-speech).
+You can find a list of available voices at [Languages and Voices](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices#neuralVoices).
+For example, "en-US_MichaelV3Voice".
+Please note that IBM keeps a log of all requests in the lite plan unless you turn it explicitly.

 ### Mycroft Configuration
 Using the [Configuration Manager](config-manager.md) we can edit the `mycroft.conf` file by running: